-Statistics show that small businesses contribute considerably to Canada’s private labor force, accounting for close to 70% of its employees in 2019.
+Statistics show that Small Business Owners contribute considerably to Canada’s private labor force, accounting for close to 70% of its employees in 2019.
 The majority of the nation’s private employers are small or medium enterprises.
 If you’re an aspiring entrepreneur hoping to join these ranks, these tips from Fahim Moledina can help launch you on the path to success.

 1. Know the Terrain

 Learn business basics first.
 Take a college or online courses, talk with acquaintances and friends who are entrepreneurs, consult counselors at 3+ Corporation or connect with people in similar situations to you through forums or online groups.

 Research the market you envision yourself going into; it will reveal valuable information such as what locations your desired clientele prefers and if there is a need for your goods or services.
 Perform a competitive analysis of your competition.
 Learn what they offer, what tactics they use, what they do right, and what they do wrong.
 Search out the products, services, and extras your competitors do not provide that customers want by reading reviews and using online tools like polls.